 Macarthur FC’s symbols have been chosen by the team’s supporters to build tribalism around the regional brand.

 Club officials announced in 2019 that the club’s new colours, ochre, were ‘chosen to represent the area’s diverse cultures.

 Ochre is included to represent one of the traditional colours for the local Dharawal Aboriginal people on whose land the Macarthur region sits.

 The logo includes a bull, which is demonstrative of the club’s physical power as well as a tilt to history when a runaway herd of cattle was discovered in the region in 1795.

 Macarthur FC has captured the notion of regionalism on Sydney’s urban fringe and the communities that are part of it.

-The use of the Macarthur name as a regional identity first emerged in the 1940s and its growth has had a mixed history.
-The first local businesses to use Macarthur regional identity were the local press in the 1950s.
+The use of the Macarthur name as a regional identity first emerged in the 1940s, and its growth has had a varied history.
+The first local businesses to use Macarthur’s regional identity were the local press in the 1950s.

-The Macarthur FC has widened their vision of the Macarthur region beyond the generally accepted area of Campbelltown, Camden, Wollondilly, to include the Southern Highlands.
+The Macarthur FC has widened their vision of the Macarthur region beyond the generally accepted area of Campbelltown, Camden, and Wollondilly to include the Southern Highlands.